-Anyway, criticising men is a victim attitude, not a constructive one.
+Anyway, simply going around criticising men is a victim attitude, not a constructive one.
 Many men can't be expected to be motivated to respect women, but this comes from their childish feelings to which criticism doesn't help at all.
 Boys raised in women-oppressive societies usually find deep relief as soon as they become aware of their own gender, and try to act as manly as possible in order to 'deserve' the freedom and respect they see other men getting.
-Even if they wouldn't do so, society would force them to, through humiliation and rejection if they showed any 'feminine' behaviour.
+Even if they wouldn't do so, society would force them to, through humiliation and rejection if they showed any 'feminine' behaviour (even if such behavior has more to do with wider knowledge and understanding than gender).
 Sometimes their mothers and sisters support this as much as fathers and brothers.

 Some mothers still encourage their own daughters (and sisters, daughters in law...) less then sons, expect less from them and appreciate them less.
 Unconsciously, this comes from the same attitude such a woman has for herself.

-The mother has much more influence than the father over the child's basic impression of herself and the world around her.
-The younger the child is, the deeper and stronger these impressions are, and in the first few months and sometimes years of life, mother is definitely the closest person.
+A mother has much more influence than a father over a child's basic impression of themselves and the world around them.
+The younger the child is, the deeper and stronger these impressions are, and in the first few months and sometimes years of life, the mother is definitely the closest person.
 Not to mention the pre-natal period, which is probably just as important.
 I'm not diminishing the father's role, but it rarely has such deep fundamental influence as the mother's.

 When working with people, I usually notice that people whose mother was less emotionally mature than father, usually find it more difficult to change and need more time and effort to do it, than people whose father was the less mature one.
 The father definitely influences the child's personality, beliefs and emotional patterns which might cause him problems later in life, but still has less influence than mother to the deepest, most basic self-perception.